Trivadis/terraform-oci-tvdlab-vcn/README.md

 * An optional service gateway
 * Optional n-number of VCNs.
 This is used to build several identical environments for a training and laboratory environment.

 The module can be parametrized by the number of participants.
 This will then create n-VCNs.
+The following figure shows a VCN for the compartment O-SEC. i.e. `resource_name` has been derivated from compartment name.

 ![VCN architecture overview](https://github.com/Trivadis/terraform-oci-tvdlab-vcn/raw/main/doc/images/architecture.png)